JimZAI/DETA-plus/README.md

   <img src="./figs/f1.png" style="width:50%">
 </p>

-**Fig.1 Two types of noises that can appear in both the support and query samples of open-world few-shot tasks.**
+**Two types of noises that can appear in both the support and query samples of open-world few-shot tasks.**
 - **ID Noises**: indistribution (ID) samples whose object features are obscured due to background clutter, image corruption, and etc.
 - **OOD Noises**: out-ofdistribution (OOD) samples, i.e., samples from unseen classes.